freddyli7/MonkeySimulator/README.md

 2. Be able to save input values for next time convenience.

 **Bug:**

-    Input empty value on optional paras works fine on DTEK60 but doesn't on KeyOne.
+    1.Input empty value on optional paras works fine on KeyOne but doesn't on DTEK60.

 **Version 1.4**